IBAS - Independent Banking Advisory Service

 Government schemes whilst well meaning have been poorly presented and badly undermined by banks and bankers incompetence and by bankers using such schemes for the bank's self interest and profit above all else.

-Where we have been involved at an early stage, IBAS has been able to fully investigate a number of EFG miss sales cases and obtain a very good resolution for the customer.
+Where we have been involved at an early stage, IBAS has been able to fully investigate a number of EFG miss sale cases and obtain a very good resolution for the customer.

 - Eddy Weatherill chief executive IBAS

-Small Businesses in the UK are being let down and from almost 30 years experience of the banking system IBAS fully endorse Greg Taylor's comments in the article
+Small Businesses in the UK are being let down and from 30+ years experience of the banking system IBAS fully endorse Greg Taylor's comments in the article

 Why Britain’s SMEs need a proper small business bank